-Cycling, swimming, rowing, hiking — all of these low-impact forms of cardio let you bypass the brute force of running while training your muscles to go longer and push harder, says Jason Fitzgerald, a USA Track & Field-certified coach and the creator of the coaching program Strength Running.
-These activities still train your aerobic system, so they can improve your ability to take in and use oxygen (which will pay off during your runs) without the extra stress your soft tissue (muscles, tendons, etc.) would take on from actually running, he says.
+Cycling, swimming, rowing, hiking—all of these low-impact forms of cardio let you bypass the brute force of running while training your muscles to go longer and push harder, says Jason Fitzgerald, a USA Track & Field-certified coach and the creator of the coaching programme Strength Running.
+These activities still train your aerobic system, so they can improve your ability to take in and use oxygen (which will pay off during your runs) without the extra stress your soft tissue (muscles, tendons etc.) would take on from actually running, he says.

 2. Strength Training

 Lifting weights, cross-training, plyometrics (explosive jumping exercises like squat jumps and jump-switch lunges), and even basic bodyweight strength training (air squats and push-ups) all build up your muscular strength and endurance.
 This makes not only everyday life (schlepping an overpacked weekend bag, carrying shopping bags, picking up your child or dog) easier, but also your runs.
 That's because a body with stronger muscles has more resistance against fatigue, says certified strength and conditioning coach Janet Hamilton, the owner of the Atlanta-based coaching company Running Strong.
 In other words, you can go harder for longer because your joints are better equipped to handle the force running throws on them mile after mile.